TCattd/HTMX-API-WP/README.md

 /wp-htmx/v1/related-posts?category_id=5
 ```

-All of those parameters will be available inside the template as an array named: `$params`
+All of those parameters (with their values) will be available inside the template as an array named: `$params`

 ### HTMX extensions and Hyperscrypt

-This plugin comes with [Hyperscript](https://hyperscript.org) pre-loaded.
+This plugin comes with [HTMX](https://htmx.org) already integrated and enabled.

-But you can enable any HTMX extension, in the plugin's options page: Settings > HTMX Options.
+You can enable any HTMX extension in the plugin's options page: Settings > HTMX Options.

 You can also enable [Hyperscript](https://hyperscript.org) in the same options page.